Karl Blossfeldt: Lasting influence

-In Berlin from the late nineteenth century until his death, Blossfeldt's works were primarily used as teaching tools and were brought to public attention in 1929 by his first publication Urformen der Kunst (Art Forms in Nature).
-Published in 1929 when Blossfeldt was 63 and a professor of applied art at the Vereinigte Staatsschulen für freie und angewandte Kunst, Urformen der Kunst quickly became an international bestseller and in turn, made Blossfeldt famous almost overnight.
-The abstract shapes and structures in nature that he revealed impressed his contemporaries.
+Karl Blossfeldt is regarded as a pioneer of close-up photography who received great praise from many notable figures in the art world.
 Swiftly regarded as a seminal book on photography, Blossfeldt's objective and finely detailed imagery was praised by Walter Benjamin, who declared that Blossfeldt "has played his part in that great examination of the inventory of perception, which will have an unforeseeable effect on our conception of the world".
-He compared him to Moholy-Nagy and the pioneers of New Objectivity, and ranked his achievements alongside the great photographers August Sander and Eugène Atget.
+Benjamin compared Blossfeldt to Moholy-Nagy and the pioneers of New Objectivity.
+He also ranked Blossfeldts achievements alongside the great photographers August Sander and Eugène Atget.
 The Surrealists also championed him, and Georges Bataille included his images in the periodical Documents in 1929.
+Blossfeldt continues to receive praise, even after his death, with his 2001 Urformen der Kunst included in "The Book of 101 Books" as one of the seminal photographic books of the twentieth century.